Ellipsis-Labs/phoenix-cli/README.md

 ### get-all-markets
 Returns summary information on all markets that exist on Phoenix.
 Summary information includes market key, base and quote token keys, and authority key.
-Highly recommended to use the no-gpa flag for mainnet.
+Recommended to use the no-gpa flag to read from a static config file and avoiding making an expensive network call.

 `$ phoenix-cli -u main get-all-markets --no-gpa`
 ```